LRTA 1100 class

 Standard track gauge

-The LRT Line 1 in Metro Manila reached its capacity in the 1990s.
-As such, expanding the capacity of Line 1 was needed.
+By 1990, the LRT Line 1 in Metro Manila reached its capacity, necessitating the need for capacity expansion.
+The project, launched in 1994 and undertaken at a cost of ₱4.1 billion, was one of the flagship projects of the administration of President Fidel V. Ramos.
 Initially, 32 cars with identical specifications to the 1000 class trains were planned to be ordered for the 32 two-car trains operating at the time so that each train would consist of three cars.
-However, with the increasing transport demand, four-car trains were instead ordered.
+However, with the increasing transport demand, four-car trains were considered instead.

-On October 18, 1996, Hyundai Precision signed a contract to produce 28 cars (7 sets) for the LRT Line 1.
+In August 1996, a consortium of Marubeni Corporation, Adtranz, and ABB was awarded the contract and was signed the following September.
+On October 18, Hyundai Precision signed a contract to produce 28 cars (7 sets) for the LRT Line 1.
 These cars were produced between 1997 and 1998 as its first manufactured light rail vehicle.
-The capacity extension project was due to traffic congestion and air pollution, which in turn led to an increased demand for public transport in Metro Manila by the LRT Line 1.

-The capacity expansion project was funded by Japan's official development assistance.
 The handover ceremony and test-run of the 1100 series LRV was done with former President Joseph Estrada and former Vice-President Gloria Macapagal Arroyo in 1999.
+These trains raised the line's capacity by half from a carrying capacity of 18,000 passengers per hour per direction to 27,000 passengers per hour per direction.

 The 1100 class are the first 6-axle (3-bogie) light rail vehicles with two articulated cars in the entire rolling stock of the LRT Line 1, as its predecessor, the 1000 class, was built to the 8-axle (4-bogie) design with three sections.